Monitoring Linux resource usage with Wazuh

 Wazuh dashboard

-1. Navigate to Management -> Stack Management -> Index Patterns -> wazuh-alerts-*.
+1. Select the top left menu ☰ , navigate to Dashboard Management -> Index Patterns -> wazuh-alerts-*.

 2. Search for the following custom fields individually; data.memory_available_bytesdata.memory_used_bytes, data.disk_free_bytes, data.disk_used_bytes, and click on the pencil icon highlighted to the right.